 I would like to just provide a disclaimer that I mostly blog for myself.
 Not as an excuse, but as an explanation.
 I like the exercise in writing for the idea of an audience (when I write in my journal, the images of my future descendants doesn't work.
-They're going to hate me and what is usually chicken scratch and disjointed ideas and large gaps in between entries is going to make them crazy.
-I'm a little sorry but also I'm over it. #sorrynotsorry kids.).
-So putting info up on a blog is a much better mental exercise.
-Even if no one were ever to read it, I'm still usually pleased with myself when I'm finished and I've managed to remember a lot more because I've taken the time to pull out ALL of the memories and put them together in a logical, sensible, follow-able manner.
+They're going to hate me, and what is usually chicken scratch and disjointed ideas and large gaps in between entries is going to make them crazy.
+I'm a little sorry, but also I'm over it. #sorrynotsorry kids.).
+So putting info up on a blog is a much better mental exercise for me.
+Even if no one were ever to read it, I'm still usually pleased with myself when I'm finished and have managed to remember so much because I've taken the time to pull out ALL of the memories and put them together in a logical, sensible, follow-able manner.

 Now, when you live thousands of miles from family and friends that want to know what's going on in your life, and there actually is an audience, there's not any more pressure on quality of writing, just on quantity of details.
 The longer I wait to write a long story, the more details I have perhaps forgotten, but also the more details accrue in the passing of time.
 So I've been in a catch-22 of writing about Oxford, Oslo, and now Berlin, and everything in between because there's so much that has happened since I last wrote that it's overwhelming, but as I wait longer there's ever more to cover...
 Yes, my self-induced stress is making my life rough.
 Don't mock.

 So in attempt to get caught up, there are going to be some readers' digested versions that are then readers-digested again before they end up here.
 I'm a little sorry about that, not to any readers, but for myself, because so far this organized chaos is way better than the chaos in my journal.